PHASE 1 OF 7

 “Psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.”

-Edmondson's research confirms that teams where members feel safe to take risks dramatically outperform those ruled by fear or ego — even when the “fearful” team has more raw talent.
+Edmondson's research confirms teams where members feel safe to take risks outperform those ruled by fear or ego, even when the “fearful” team has more raw talent.

 Google Project Aristotle

-Google studied 180+ internal teams over two years and found that psychological safety was the #1 predictor of team performance, ahead of dependability, structure, meaning, or impact.
-Who is on the team matters less than how team members interact.
+Across 180+ teams over two years, Google found psychological safety was the #1 predictor of performance, ahead of dependability, structure, meaning, or impact.
+How members interact matters more than who is on the team.